Matthew-Beare/Wake-on-LAN-Button/README.md

 ### Button mounted
 Slightly off-center to allow for everything she velcros to her monitor arm (remotes, etc.).
 Her computer is her mission control.

+The button’s cable is sleeved because I couldn’t sleep at night if the wiring didn’t look decent.
+I just used what I had on hand from my PC’s wiring loom, which happened to be color coded, so don’t judge the sleeve color.

 ![Button mounted](docs/button_in_place.jpg)

 ### The numerous iterations
 I wanted the keystone to snap in **TIGHT**.

 It took a few design iterations to get that right, you can see them as wel as the multiple box designs in the photo below.
 If you print this yourself, expect the keystone fit to be tight so it may take some finesse.
 In my opinion it’s worth the extra effort for a solid, wobble-free fit.
 ![Design iterations](docs/design_iterations.jpeg)

 ### Verifying Wake-on-LAN traffic on Wireshark